jgorman-tfs/FRD-Accomplishments/README.md

 FIA Plots<br>

 ELMR's report already has information in this format <br>
-Mac's report needs reworking to conform to this format <br>
+UCF report needs reworking to conform to this format <br>

 *From ELMR Sheet:* <br>